 1. Power Source

-Standby generators operate on diesel, gasoline, propane, or utility-supplied natural gas — all of which emit greenhouse gases.
+Standby generators operate on diesel, petrol, propane, or utility-supplied natural gas — all of which emit greenhouse gases.
 Portable power stations have multiple charging options, including AC (household) electricity, a car adaptor, or solar panels.
 By embracing solar energy, you can lower your carbon footprint and save money on energy bills!
 After your solar payback period is complete, any money you save on electricity goes straight into your pocket.

 2. Run Time